 - 1 The interrupt master enable flag (IMF) is cleared to "0" to temporarily disable the acceptance of any following maskable interrupts.
-When a non-maskable interrupt is accepted, the acceptance of any following interrupts is temporarily disabled. - 2 The interrupt latch (IL) for the interrupt source accepted is cleared to "0". - 3 The contents of the program counter (return address) and the program status word are saved (pushed) onto the stack. - The entry address of the interrupt service program is read from the vector table address, and the entry address is loaded to the program counter. - The instruction stored at the entry address of the interrupt service program is executed.
+When a non-maskable interrupt is accepted, the acceptance of any following interrupts is temporarily disabled. - 2 The interrupt latch (IL) for the interrupt source accepted is cleared to "0". - 3 The contents of the program counter (return address) and the program status word are saved (pushed) onto the stack.
+The stack pointer (SP) is three decrements. - The entry address of the interrupt service program is read from the vector table address, and the entry address is loaded to the program counter. - 5 The instruction stored at the entry address of the interrupt service program is executed.